Ranuka-Jayesh/ogopay/DEPLOYMENT.md

 - Ensure the URL doesn't end with a trailing slash
 - Verify the domain is accessible and uses HTTPS
 - Check browser console for any JavaScript errors
+- Make sure the 4-digit tracking code is entered correctly

 ### Build Errors
 - Make sure all environment variables are set